drensin/YTWatchLaterAI/README.md

     *   `VideoList.js`: Renders a list of videos (either playlist items or suggestions).
     *   `BottomNavigationBar.js`: Provides navigation between main app screens.
     *   `ScreenHeader.js`: A generic header component used by various screens.
+    *   `SettingsScreen.js`: Allows user to select AI model, manage default playlist.
+        *   Receives `includeSubscriptionFeed` and `onIncludeSubscriptionFeedChange` props from `App.js` to manage the "Include subscription feed" preference.
+        *   Updates `localStorage` and calls the prop callback when the preference is changed by the user.
     *   `LoadingOverlay.js`, `StatusPopup.js`: Utility components for user feedback.

 *   **`firebase.js`**: Initializes the Firebase app instance using configuration (ideally from environment variables).
 Exports `auth` service.